KaseyMCastello/WhaleMoanDetectorRealTime/README.md

 ## Overview

-The WhaleMoanDetector repository contains Python code required to train, test, and run inference using WhaleMoanDetector, a fine-tuned faster-rCNN model for blue and fin whale calls, on audio files.
-A brief tutorial highlighting the functions needed to deploy the trained model is included below.
-The workflow is meant to be straightforward for bioacousticains who are new to Python.
+The WhaleMoanDetector repository contains Python code required to train, test, and run inference using WhaleMoanDetector, a fine-tuned faster-rCNN model for blue and fin whale moans.
+A brief tutorial highlighting the functions needed to deploy the trained model is included in the [workflow](https://github.com/m1alksne/WhaleMoanDetector/tree/main?tab=readme-ov-file#whalemoandetector-workflow).

 ![spectrogram](https://github.com/m1alksne/WhaleMoanDetector/blob/main/figures/all_example.JPG)
-WhaleMoanDetector is trained to identify blue whale A, B, and D calls, and fin whale 20 Hz and 40 Hz calls in 60 second windows.
+WhaleMoanDetector is trained to identify blue whale A, B, and D calls, and fin whale 20 Hz and 40 Hz calls in 60 second spectrograms.

 ## WhaleMoanDetector Directory Structure: